mcrisostomo9/stat_track/README.md

 # NBA Stat Tracker

 ## Description
-An NBA application that will display current season stats and data.
+An NBA application that will display current regular season and post-season box scores.

 ## Technologies